rishitkamboj/diversion2k24/README.md

 # diversion2k24
 # HomeBizz

-HomeBizz is a platform dedicated to empowering women and homemakers through home-based businesses, providing a source of income and economic independence.
+HomeBizz is a platform dedicated to empowering homemakers through home-based businesses, providing a source of income and economic independence.
+In India, majority of the homemakers being women, this platform aligns with the government's initiative of "_Naari shakti_", and also governments push for rural development.

 ## Getting Started